Monday, November 30, 2009

 We had New Years parties, bachelor parties, football watching parties… we’d converted most of our neighbors into Steeler fans through nothing but our sheer enthusiasm.
 Of course, the alternatives were the Lions and the Browns… who else would you choose?

 We ended up with 5 couches out there, so there was always a contingent of people that would just stay the night.
 In the morning, we’d let the dog in to go wake everyone up.
-I had the advantage of home court, so I could always crawl up the stairs to my own room.
+I had home court advantage so I could always crawl up the stairs to my own room.
 Then I’d wake up to the smell of cinnamon buns and coffee.
-I’d come downstairs and survey the human wreckage sitting around the kitchen table… dudes with bedhead huddled under blanket, nursing their coffees.
+I’d come downstairs and survey the human wreckage sitting around the kitchen table… dudes with bedhead huddled under blankets, nursing their coffees.
 Then would come the spirited game of “I Did What??”

 Mom’s cinnamon buns cured a lot of ills, I’ll tell you.
 My parents never minded our having the parties, as long as they were home.
 They say they just wanted to keep an eye on things, but I think the real truth is that they had as good a time as we did.
 And we never had a single auto accident after a party due to drunk driving.
 There was one accident… the girl was stone sober, but she just had a fight with her boyfriend.
 (Yeah, there was a lot of THAT.)
 But we never had anyone get hurt or get in serious trouble (other than with their boyfriend or girlfriends).

 It’s kind of sad to me that this kind of scene would be pretty much impossible today.
 My parents would have gotten arrested in no time.
-Some parent somewhere would have had a hissy fit about their kid drinking and send the cops.
+Some parent somewhere would have had a hissy fit about their kid drinking and sent the cops.
 But back then, it just seemed like the smart thing to do.
-The Barn kept us pretty much out of trouble.
+The Barn kept us out of trouble.

 OK, I can see that I’m running way long and I’m really just getting warmed up.
 It looks like I’m going to have to keep revisiting The Barn.